LiymLab/cfDNAanalyzer/README.md

 ## Output file for every feature

 ### Feature copy number variation
-CNV.wig
+CNV.wig<br>
-Wig file extracted from input file.
+Wig file extracted from input file.<br>
-<sampleID>/
+<sampleID>/<br>
-Directory of plots
+Directory of plots<br>
-sample.cna.seg
+sample.cna.seg<br>
-Estimated copy number, log ratio, and subclone status for each bin/window. sample.correctedDepth.txt
+Estimated copy number, log ratio, and subclone status for each bin/window.<br>
+sample.correctedDepth.txt<br>
-Log2 ratio of each bin/window after correction for GC and mappability biases. sample.params.txt
+Log2 ratio of each bin/window after correction for GC and mappability biases.<br>
+sample.params.txt<br>
 Final converged parameters for optimal solution.
-Also contains table of converged parameters for all solutions. sample.seg
+Also contains table of converged parameters for all solutions.<br>
+sample.seg<br>
 Segments called by the Viterbi algorithm.
-Format is compatible with IGV. sample.seg.txt
+Format is compatible with IGV.<br>
+sample.seg.txt<br>
 Same as sample.seg but also includes subclonal status of segments (0=clonal, 1=subclonal).
-Format not compatible with IGV.
+Format not compatible with IGV.<br>

 ### Feature nucleosome occupancy and fuzziness
 meanfuziness.tsv